elasticpath/elasticpath-dev/guides/How-To/Personal-Data/view-personal-data-logs-all-related-items.md

 ---
-title: View Personal Data Logs for All Related Items
+title: View Personal-Data Logs for All Related Items
-nav_label: View Personal Data Logs for All Related Items
+nav_label: View Personal-Data Logs for All Related Items
 sidebar_position: 30
 ---